danielkec/blog/_posts/2025-03-06-helidon-aot.md

 optimize any further.

 Once again Native Image with PGO is leading the race with Helidon SE application.
 Native Image with CRaC following closely.
-This time, with larger Helidon MP application, is situation changing on second place and CRaC is getting faster than Native Image without PGO.
+This time, with Helidon MP application, is situation changing on second place and CRaC is getting faster than Native Image without PGO.

 ![5sec-testimg.png](../assets/aot-bench/5sec-test.png)